 Wildfire Mitigation Projects - Residential - California Electric - Liberty

-ONGOING - Covered conductor is wire that has an insulated cover which protects against sparking, shorts from wire slaps, and reduces or eliminates exposed bare wire.
-Liberty is actively replacing bare wire with covered conductor in some of the highest fire risk areas including the Topaz and West Lake Tahoe areas.
+Covered conductor is wire that has an insulated cover to help protect against sparking, shorts from wire slaps, and reduces or eliminates exposed bare wire.
+Liberty is actively replacing bare wire with covered conductor, starting with the highest fire risk areas including the Topaz and West Lake Tahoe areas.

-ONGOING - Crews continue to remove overhead conductors that are currently attached to trees, adding poles where needed and relocating the conductor attachments to a properly treated pole.
-Tree attachments were common many years ago and may pose a fire risk, they can also cause issues if the tree grows or dies and falls over taking the overhead conductor with it.
-As part of the Wildfire Mitigation plan, Liberty is working systematically to remove all tree mounted infrastructure.
+Crews continue to remove overhead conductors that are currently attached to trees, adding poles where needed and relocating the conductor attachments to a properly treated pole.
+They may also cause issues if the tree grows or dies and falls over taking the overhead conductor with it.
+As part of the wildfire mitigation plan, Liberty is working systematically to remove all tree mounted infrastructure.

-ONGOING - Liberty continues to work through the system to replace traditional expulsion fuses with non-expulsion fuses.
-Crews have been systematically replacing fuses with a focus on the highest risk areas.
-The traditional fuses expel hot gas and particles when blown which can ignite a fire should that hot material land on dry fuel.
-The new non-expulsion fuses do not expel any material making them much safer from a fire ignition perspective.
+Liberty is replacing traditional expulsion fuses with non-expulsion fuses.
+The traditional fuses expel hot gas and particles when blown, which can ignite a fire should that hot material land on dry fuel.
+The new non-expulsion fuses do not expel any material, helping to reduce the risk of a fire ignition.

-ONGOING - Liberty has selected a contractor to thoroughly inspect and document the entire overhead electrical distribution system.
-This project is underway and will provide detailed insight and allow cross referencing to be sure all expulsion fuses, tree attachments, etc. are replaced.
+Liberty has selected a contractor to thoroughly inspect and document the entire overhead electrical distribution system.
+This project will help provide detailed insight and allow cross referencing to replace expulsion fuses, tree attachments, and more.

-ONGOING - Liberty continues to build out a network of local weather stations to provide real time weather data throughout the service territory.
+Liberty continues to build out a network of local weather stations to provide real-time weather data throughout the service territory.
 In addition to the weather stations, Liberty is also utilizing the AlertWildfire camera network in partnership with the University Nevada Reno as well as well as piloting a new technology called distribution fault anticipation, which helps to detect minor faults before they become catastrophic.

-ONGOING - Liberty crews are working on another Lake Tahoe saving project at Emerald Bay State Park near the historic Vikingsholm castle.
-The Wildfire Prevention Project consists of 25 pole replacements to install covered conductor and harden the electrical distribution lines to prevent wildfire.
-Tree trimming and removal will occur.
-Most poles will be hand dug to avoid unnecessary disturbance.
+Liberty crews are working on another Lake Tahoe saving project at Emerald Bay State Park near the historic Vikingsholm castle.
+The wildfire prevention project consists of 25 pole replacements to install covered conductor and harden the electrical distribution lines to prevent wildfire.
+Tree pruning and removal will occur.
+Most poles will be hand dug to help avoid unnecessary disturbance.